 COUN 613.
-Design and Evaluation of Comprehensive School Counseling Programs, 3 hours, Spring and as needed Comprehensive review and implementation of the knowledge and skills learned during the school counseling graduate program.
+Design and Evaluation of Comprehensive School Counseling Programs, 3 hours, Spring and as needed

+Comprehensive review and implementation of the knowledge and skills learned during the school counseling graduate program.
 The student is required to complete a needs assessment in accordance with the ASCA national model for one part of a school counseling program, design a specific program plan to meet a need identified within the school setting, implement the program, and evaluate the outcomes of the program.
-The student will work closely with the school counselor site supervisor and the program faculty member.
-Prerequisite: COUN/EDUC 630 or instructor approval.
+This course is intended to be taken during the same semester as COUN 665: School Counseling Internship so that students may work closely with their respective internship site supervisor and the program faculty member.
+Prerequisite: COUN 630 or instructor approval.

 COUN 614.
-Substance Abuse and Addictions Counseling for Individuals and Families, 3 hours, Fall and as needed This course provides students with a comprehensive overview of the role of addiction in the counseling field.
+Substance Abuse and Addictions Counseling for Individuals and Families, 3 hours, Fall and as needed

+This course provides students with a comprehensive overview of the role of addiction in the counseling field.
 Chemical addiction, as well as non-substance related addictions, will be explored.
 Special emphasis will be placed on understanding and treating the dual diagnosis client.
 The course will survey a variety of approaches to treating addiction, including both abstinence and non-abstinence based models of treatment.

 COUN 630.
-Counseling Research and Program Evaluation, 3 hours, Spring, Summer and as needed
+Counseling 630 Research and Program Evaluation, 3 hours, Fall, Spring, and as needed